What is this blog about?

 But there are specific arthouse or drama films which were seminal moments in makeup effects, and thus are also included on the archive.

-Similarly articles will not have any individual warnings on gruesome imagery.
-Again, this is a mostly horror-focused blog, and grisly or uncanny visuals should be expected regularly.
+Similarly articles will not have any individual warnings for specific imagery.
+This is a mostly horror-focused blog, and all manner of grisly or uncanny imagery are covered.

 Why is there no concept art or design drawings in your articles?

-Every production out there has concept art done for it to some degree, often a lot!
-In some film productions, the concept art reaches to 100s of drawings!
+Almost every genre production out there has concept art done for it; in some film productions, the concept art reaches to 100s of drawings!

 That's too much to put in the average article, let alone thinking how to space it out.
-I try to only include photos of the physical props and makeups in action.
+I tend to only include photos of the physical props and makeups in action.

 Where do you get all these images from?